-- Unacknowledged use of the ideas and work of others whether that be in written, oral, or graphic form (plagiarism)
+- unacknowledged use, whether intentional or unintentional, of the ideas and work of others whether that be in written, oral, or graphic form (plagiarism)

-- Seeking double credit for a single assignment submitted to two different instructors in two different courses without the prior consent of both instructors (double-dipping)
+- seeking double credit for a single assignment submitted to two different instructors in two different courses without the prior consent of both instructors

-The College is committed to protecting the confidentiality and privacy of the personal information in every reasonable manner.
-The College will not disclose the confidential contents of a student record outside the College, unless compelled by law to do so, or when authorized by the student in writing.
-An electronic record of students' achievement is preserved permanently.
+CCRTC is committed to protecting the confidentiality and privacy of the personal information in every reasonable manner.
+CCRTC will not disclose the confidential contents of a student's record outside CCRTC, unless compelled by law to do so, or when authorized in writing by the student.
+An electronic record of a student’s achievement is preserved permanently.

-Students have the right to inspect all documents contained in their own records, with the exception of documents which have been supplied to or by the College with the understanding that they remain confidential (e.g., letters of reference).
+Students have the right to inspect all documents contained in their own records, with the exception of documents which have been supplied to or by CCRTC with the understanding that they remain confidential (e.g., letters of reference).

-It is College policy to make available to all inquirers the following information:
+It is CCRTC policy to make available to all legitimate inquirers the following information:

 - confirmation of registration during a particular semester

-All other information (e.g., requests from credit bureaus, parents, police) will be disclosed only with the student's written consent.
+All other information (e.g., requests from credit bureaus, parents) will be disclosed only with the student’s written consent.